 A selection of books published by the History Group of the Ministry for Culture and Heritage in 2005-6.

 The government's role in recording and promoting New Zealand's historical heritage can be traced back to at least 1865, when the Colonial Museum was founded in Wellington.
-State support for history publications dates from at least the 1920s, when James Cowan completed his landmark history of The New Zealand wars (1922-3).
+Direct state support for history publications began in 1879, when John White was appointed to write what became the six-volume Ancient history of the Maori (1887–90).
+In the years after the First World War five volumes of official history were published, as was James Cowan’s landmark history of The New Zealand wars (1922-3).

 In the mid-20th century the government broadened its historical role.
-The Centennial Branch of the Department of Internal Affairs published an 11-volume series marking New Zealand's centennial in 1940, drawing on the talents of various historians and writers, notably E.H.
+The Centennial Branch of the Department of Internal Affairs published an 11-volume series marking New Zealand's centennial in 1940, drawing on the talents of historians and writers including E.H.
 McCormick and J.C.
 Beaglehole.
 Other publications at this time included the first Dictionary of New Zealand biography, edited by Parliamentary Librarian G.H.
 Scholefield.

 In April 1945 a War History Branch was established, under the direction of McCormick, now Chief War Archivist, and Major-General H.K.
 Kippenberger, Editor-in-Chief.
-Beginning with the publication of 24 short booklets, the Branch produced nine campaign volumes, 11 volumes on various services and 21 histories of particular units, plus volumes of documents and the four-volume New Zealand people at war series.
-The official Second World War history series eventually totalled more than 50 volumes spanning nearly four decades.
+Beginning with the publication of 24 short booklets, the Branch produced nine campaign volumes, 11 volumes on various services and 21 histories of specific units, plus volumes of documents and the four-volume New Zealand people at war series.
+This official Second World War history series eventually totalled more than 50 volumes published over nearly four decades.
 It remains the largest historical enterprise ever attempted in New Zealand.

 Meanwhile, other official histories appeared, including A.H.
 McLintock's Crown colony government in New Zealand (1958) and the three-volume Encyclopaedia of New Zealand (1966).
 Although work on the originally planned series of war histories continued into the 1980s, the War History Branch became the Historical Publications Branch in 1963.
 In 1989 it was renamed the Historical Branch and began a period of expansion under the leadership of Jock Phillips, producing dozens of histories of New Zealanders at war, government departments and state activity.

 In 2000 the renamed History Group became part of the new Ministry for Culture and Heritage.
-It has continued to publish histories of New Zealand's involvement in war, state activity in the broadest sense, and works of national significance like the television tie-in history Frontier of dreams: the story of New Zealand (2005).
+It has continued to publish histories of New Zealand's involvement in war, state activity in the broadest sense, and works of national significance such as the television tie-in history Frontier of dreams: the story of New Zealand (2005).
 In 2002 the Ministry's new Reference Group began work on Te Ara, the online encyclopedia of New Zealand.
-The first of nine planned themes of this world-leading digital resource was launched in 2005.
+This world-leading digital resource appeared in 12 sections between 2005 and 2014.